mfernandes61/reprod_res_source/README.md

 A deliberately misspelt version of [this BTF page](https://bioinfotraining.bio.cam.ac.uk/about-facility) for use as a Github teaching Exercise.
 The misspelt version used this [utility](https://www.online-utility.org/text/misspellizer.jsp).
+Additionally, as an alternative document for editting - a RMarkdown R program in severe need of some explanatory Markdown documentation.

 Students should "Clone" this repository and then give access to the copy to students for branch exercise,
 Later you will revoke permissions to let them work on a fork of the repository.